adotagarwal/WatchTower2/README.md

 **DRV8833 Amplifier breakout**

 I decided to leave a gap between my microcontroller board and my amplifier board.
-This will support an optional second antenna mounted vertically (you'll read more about this later), and it also makes it easier to access the STEMMA QT I2c connector on the QT Py.
+This will support an optional second antenna mounted vertically, and it also makes it easier to access the STEMMA QT I2c connector on the QT Py.

 - Connect the second input pin [AIN2] of your amplifier to ground (photo: J16).
 - The Adafruit DRV8833 motor driver board has a sleep pin that needs to be pulled high to enable the breakout, so connect that to power 5v or 3v power, whatever is convenient.
 We used 5V here. (photo: J17)